 or individual via mail, email or phone.
 Savvy marketers who procure third-party data

 to enrich their customer databases and expand prospecting opportunities want to be

 confident in the coverage, accuracy and quality of their data investment.
 However,

 many marketers are perplexed by the contradictory findings published by data providers

 and unable to effectively discern data quality and coverage.
 We asked Andy Johnson,

 Experian Marketing Services’ Vice President of MIS Data Sourcing, to identify

 some basic questions marketers can ask to demystify data quality.

 1. Who conducted your provider’s data quality audit?

-2. What are the data application and data attributes for the test specified in the research methodology?
+2. What are the data application and data attributes for the test specified in

 3. How was the data pulled?